 Does Disney Celebrate Pride Month?

 Officially?
-Not really, at least not with any special events at Disney theme parks stateside.
-Although, Disneyland Paris did host the first-ever Disney-sponsored gay pride event, the Magical Pride Party, in 2019.
+Not really, at least not with any special events at Disney World.
+Although, Disneyland Paris did host the first-ever Disney-sponsored gay pride event, the Magical Pride Party, in 2019 and, for 2023, Disneyland Resort is offering its very first Disneyland After Dark: Pride Nite.
 Unofficially?
 Definitely, and you don’t even need to visit the parks!
 The easiest way to show your LGBTQ+ pride is with something from the Disney Pride collection.

 Disney Pride Merchandise